stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 - texture coordinate
 - colour

-Normals and texture coordinates are not required for the triangle demo so these are glossed over in this chapter.

 The vertex implementation is a compound object comprised of an arbitrary group of bufferable data:

 ```java